universityofadelaide/shepherd/INSTALL.md

 When environments are created you declare a type of environment the entity belongs to.
 An environment type is a taxonomy that describes it's name, base domain (The base domain is used to populate urls) and delete protection (protects entitys grouped with this environment type from deletion).
 This grouping will logically define your environment(s) when you deploy on a site : e.g dev, uat, prd.
 You can define the environment types as per your organisations workflow.
-In this instance we will create 3 environment types : `Development`, `UAT` and `Production`.
+In this instance we will create 3 environment types : `Dev`, `UAT` and `Prd`.

 To create the environment types:
 `/admin/structure/taxonomy/manage/shp_environment_types/overview` click the add term button.